Haisyn: Russian Revolution

 Both those who would be murdered and the survivors are stripped down to their underwear, or sometimes even naked.
 Delegations of Jews or well-meaning Christians are sent to the newly-appointed authorities to ask for an end to the pogrom.
 The authorities agree on the condition that the surviving Jewish population pay a ransom to the government.
 The money is paid, new demands are made to deliver boots, meat, and so on.
 In the meantime, the groups [of bandits] continue to terrorize the remaining Jews, extort money, kill, and rape.
 Then, the enemy enters the town or locality, often completing the robbery of Jews and continuing the savage violence.
 The old thugs disappear, only to return again a few days later. [...]
 It is extremely common for Jews to be transported for mass murder, torture and robbery to one house: to the synagogue like in Ivankov, Rotmistrovka, and Ladyzhenka, to the Office or Executive Committee in Funduklejevka, Ladyzhenka, and Novomirgorod, or simply to some house as in Gaisin or Davydka.

-In October 1919, the city was occupied by units of the Volunteer Army.
+In October 1919, the city was occupied by units of the Volunteer Army during fights against the Sich Riflemen and Ukrainian People's Army.
 By January, Denikin's troops had fled the city.
 On 7 January 1920, Prime Minister Isaak Mazepa, Colonel N. Nikonov, and P. Fedenko arrived in Haisyn on their way from Vinnitsa.
 Mazepa described the condition of the city upon his arrival:In Haisyn itself, there had been no law enforcement for more than two weeks.
 There was complete indifference and apathy [towards the suffering].
 No one even thought of organizing the authorities.
-Even the local rebel Ataman Volynets, with whom Fedchenko had a meeting at that time, was sitting in one of the neighboring villages near Haisyn and "resting" without work.Until the establishment of the USSR, the city would change hands, with death and destruction following.
-In February 1920.
-Haisyn was captured by the Red Army, in May by Tyutyunnyk's forces, then by Volynets' gang.
-And every transition of the city from hand to hand was accompanied by pogroms and looting.
-After the Soviet offensive on 6 June 1920, Haisyn was reconquered under the command of Pyotr Solodukhin, after being defended by the 18th Polish Infantry Division.
+Even the local rebel Ataman Volynets, with whom Fedchenko had a meeting at that time, was sitting in one of the neighboring villages near Haisyn and "resting" without work.

+Until the establishment of the USSR, the city would continue to change hands, with death and destruction following.
+In February 1920 Haisyn was captured by the Red Army, in May by Tyutyunnyk's forces, then by Volynets' rebel brigade.
+Every transition of power in the city was accompanied by pogroms and looting.
+After the Soviet offensive on 6 June 1920, Haisyn was reconquered by the Red Army under the command of Pyotr Solodukhin, after being defended by the 18th Polish Infantry Division.